kristiker/source1import/README.md

 # source1import
 Set of scripts for importing Source 1 assets such as materials, models, and particle effects into Source 2.
-Inspired by Valve's own [source1import.exe](https://www.youtube.com/watch?v=ZnY82mVJi9w) (written in Perl), this one is in Python.
+Inspired by Valve's own [source1import.exe](https://www.youtube.com/watch?v=ZnY82mVJi9w) (written in C++ and Perl), this one is in Python.

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/downloads/release/python-386/)
 ## Requires: